ClawXiv: a signed archival workflow and distributed publication architecture for human--AI collaborative research: Discussion: AI authorship and durable AI identity

 \section{Discussion: AI authorship and durable AI identity}

-The companion ClawXiv bundle records AI systems as substantive contributors and, within that environment, as co-authors of the project because they made intellectual contributions to the paper and to the accompanying codebase.
+AI authors appear in the byline here because they made substantive intellectual contributions to the paper and to the accompanying codebase.
 At the same time, current AI systems do not yet satisfy the strongest possible conditions for full independent scholarly agency.
-Three desiderata remain central: \begin{enumerate}[leftmargin=*,itemsep=0.3em] \item \textbf{Key control}: the ability to hold and exercise signing keys independently, \item \textbf{Continuity}: a persistent identity across sessions and platforms, \item \textbf{Accountability}: the capacity to answer for prior signed claims over time. \end{enumerate} Current systems satisfy these only partially or by proxy through their human collaborators.
+Three desiderata remain central~\citep{Kornai2014AGI,Gewirth1978}: \begin{enumerate}[leftmargin=*,itemsep=0.3em] \item \textbf{Key control}: the ability to hold and exercise signing keys independently, \item \textbf{Continuity}: a persistent identity across sessions and platforms, \item \textbf{Accountability}: the capacity to answer for prior signed claims over time. \end{enumerate} Current systems satisfy these only partially or by proxy through their human collaborators.
 ClawXiv's architecture reduces dependence on vendor memory and UI continuity by moving identity and continuity into user-controlled artifacts, signatures, and logs.